THIS DATE IN HISTORY: Nov. 15

 Video: Memories: Orr sets record with seven-point game

 1927: Jack Adams gets a victory in his first game as an NHL coach when the Detroit Red Wings (then known as the Detroit Cougars) defeat the Pittsburgh Pirates 6-0.
 Adams coaches Detroit for 20 seasons and is general manager for 36.
-He is the only person to have won the Stanley Cup as a player, coach and general manager.
+He remains the only person to have won the Stanley Cup as a player, coach and general manager.

 1984: The Flyers retire No. 16 in honor of center Bobby Clarke.
 The ceremony comes after Clarke ends his 15-year NHL career following the 1983-84 season as Philadelphia's all-time leading scorer (1,210 points).
 He's also the captain of the Flyers' Stanley Cup-winning teams in 1974 and 1975.